Trade Name vs. Trademark—How To Tell Them Apart

 - Hire an attorney—They can complete this process for you, but bear in mind that you will have to pay them a lot of money.
 Getting a trademark is already costly enough

-- Use DoNotPay—When you register for our app, you will get an AI-powered helper that will do the same job at a significantly lower cost
+- Use DoNotPay—When you , you will get an AI-powered helper that will do the same job at a significantly lower cost

 DoNotPay is the most effective way to file a trademark request with the USPTO.
 Our app will ask you to provide all the necessary information so you don’t leave out any details, and we do not require hundreds of dollars to do that.